medienbaecker/kirby-fieldtoggle/README.md

 You can use the regular `toggle` field option `text` which can either be `on/off` or `yes/no`.
 The value is the same: `true` or `false`.

 Fields with `required` set to `true` will be required, even if they're hidden.

+As of version 2.3, Kirby converts every field name to lowercase in the panel.
+There's no differentiation between `fieldName` and `fieldname`.
+Thanks to LCD344 for testing that.